mfthomps/Labtainers/README.md

 so you may want to logout/login, or start a new bash shell before using Labtainers the first time.

+February 1, 2023
+- Bash history for non-default users was not being saved.
 January 26, 2023
 - Modified powershell scripts for gcloud to use the selected zone to qualify VM names.
 January 4, 2023